7 Best Places to Live in Spain for Expats

 Seville – A Laidback Lifestyle

-Seville is your answer if you’re in love with the small town feel but also enjoys the fast pace of a metropolis.
+Seville is your answer if you’re in love with the small-town feel but also enjoy the fast pace of a metropolis.
 The capital of Andalucia is a city where expats can soak in the romantic traditions of Moorish architecture, flamenco shows, and horse-drawn carriages.
 It is also great for families.

 What is Seville Known For?